TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 Create a custom link browser
 ============================

-In this tutorial we create a custom link browser tab and the associated :ref:`backend link handler <tutorial_backend_link_handler>`.
+In this tutorial we create a custom link browser and the associated :ref:`backend link handler <tutorial_backend_link_handler>`.

 We create a new tab in the link browser window in the TYPO3 backend: